 Answer: c.
 A is false, but R is true.

-Explanation: Caste still exists in practices like endogamy and unequal access.
+Explanation: Caste still influences marriage, social networks, and politics in many places.
 While R is true (urbanisation has reduced caste rigidity), it hasn’t ended it completely, so A is false.

 Q.16 Assertion (A): Caste can be a decisive factor in electoral politics.